24ep/studio/README.md

 *   **Robust Error Handling & Logging:** Implement comprehensive server-side logging beyond the current database logging.
 *   **API Authorization:** RBAC is implemented; review and enhance as needed for all actions.
 *   **Testing:** Add unit, integration, and end-to-end tests.
-*   **Database Migrations:** For ongoing schema changes, use a formal migration tool (e.g., Flyway, Liquibase).
+*   **Database Migrations:** For ongoing schema changes, use a formal migration tool (e.g., Prisma Migrate, Flyway, Liquibase).
 The current `init-db.sql` is for initial setup.
 *   **AI Feature Implementation:** Develop and integrate Genkit flows for resume parsing, candidate matching, etc.
 *   **Real-time Features:** Implement WebSocket connections and Redis pub/sub for real-time updates.
 *   **UX/UI Polish:** Continue refining the user experience and interface.